gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 ### Writing an Element/Object Generator

-There are two types of generators that define custom binding for taking a domain object and transforming it into a Gaffer `Element` for the `ElementGenerator` and likewise the reverse with an `ObjectGenerator`.
+There are two types of generators used, one to transform a domain object into a Gaffer `Element` and one to transform the other way.
+These generators are the `ElementGenerator` and `ObjectGenerator`.

 Living within the Core/Data section of the repository these generator interfaces are quite simple and as with `Operation` are extended by other interfaces to